vlang/v/doc/docs.md

 // "[2, 4, 6]"
 ```

-Note, that you have to add `mut` before `nums` when calling this function.
+Note that you have to add `mut` before `nums` when calling this function.
 This makes
 it clear that the function being called will modify the value.

 It is preferable to return values instead of modifying arguments,